 The resolution of an absolute encoder is defined via the number of steps per revolution and is specified in bits.
 Absolute encoders generate a serial code from multiple bits.
 FAULHABER absolute encoders support the SSI Interface with BISS-C Protocol.
 BISS-C supports communication with clock speeds of up to 2 MHz.
 Here, the absolute position value (DATA) is transferred in synch with a cycle (CLK) specified by the controller.

-Absolute encoders of the AES-4096 series consist of a diametrically magnetized, two-pole sensor magnet which is fastened to the motor shaft.
+Absolute encoders of the AES-4096 L, AESM-4096 and AEMT-12/16 L series consist of a diametrically magnetized, two-pole sensor magnet which is fastened to the motor shaft.
 A special angle sensor for detecting the motor shaft position is positioned in an axial direction in relation to the sensor magnet.
 The angle sensor comprises all necessary functions, such as Hall sensors, an interpolator and driver stages.
 The analog signal of the sensor magnet detected by the Hall sensors is processed, after appropriate amplification, by a special algorithm to produce a high-resolution encoder signal.
-At the output there is absolute angle information available with a resolution of 4 096 steps per revolution.
-This data can be queried by a SSI Interface with BISS-C Protocol.
+At the output, all FAULHABER absolute encoders provide absolute angle information within one revolution at a resolution of 4096 steps per revolution.
+Furthermore, the AEMT-12/16 L multiturn absolute encoder delivers a multiturn resolution of 16 bits.
+All FAULHABER absolute encoders feature an SSI interface with BISS-C protocol.

 The absolute encoder is ideal for commutation, rotational speed control and position control.
-In our Drive Selection Tool, you can find the combination of FAULHABER absolute encoders and FAULHABER motors that ideally suits your requirements.
+In our Drive Calculator, you can find the combination of FAULHABER absolute encoders and FAULHABER motors that ideally suits your requirements.